autechjobs/website/src/pages/blog/virtual-networking-skills-for-developers.md

 # Moving forward with virtual networking skills

+Although we cannot socialize in person, we can definitely adapt virtual means to continue to build and strengthen our professional network as software engineers.
 Whether you are a seasoned developer in the “biz” or a rookie out to set your own path, you will more often than not rely on your networking skills to land your next tech job as a software engineer.
-These virtual networking tips help present you in a positive light and show how to communicate your genuine interest rather than waiting for a call or email to show up from the companies you have reached out to.
-They help you build skills that take on a proactive approach to start your career as a software engineer.
+These virtual networking tips show how to communicate with real people while social distancing.
+They can help you take charge of your communication to further your career goals rather than just sending out resumes and hoping to hear back.

-We have been distanced socially, but we can certainly stay in touch in other ways to keep the work going.
-Virtual networking skills make it easier to connect with people which may help you speed up your job search process and boost career growth.